sonnyit/java/_others/thrift.md

 In my opinion:

-  * If workers have to handle heavy task, and you do not have too too much concurrent client (mean network io is not bottleneck) -> so THsHaServer is a good choice.
+  * If workers have to handle heavy task, and you do not have too too much concurrent client (mean network io is not bottleneck) -> so *THsHaServer* is a good choice.
-  * In case we have a lots of concurrent client, and if the task for each worker is heavy -> TThreadPoolServer, else, choose TThreadedSelectorServer.
+  * In case we have a lots of concurrent client, and if the task for each worker is heavy -> *TThreadPoolServer*, else, choose *TThreadedSelectorServer*.

 ## Compatibility in Thrift [&#10548;](#tables)